Ipelly/callback_function/README.md

 Definition:

-•	Callback is a function is to be executed after another function already executed.
+•	Callback is a function that is to be executed after another function already has already been executed.

-•	Any function which is passed as argument is callback function.
+•	Any function which is passed as argument.

 •	Callback function enables async behaviour of whole code block with respect to callback function code block.
-However, callback function code will excute synchonously.
+However, callback function code block will excute synchonously.

+For example:

-For example: If a code snippets has 10 lines of code.
+If a code snippets has 10 lines of code.
 Line 1-5 has no callback function, but line 6-8 has a callback, line 9-10 again without callback function.

 In above scenario -